zefrenchwan/zefrenchwan/README.md

 |---    |:-:  |:-:  |:-:   |
 | [Monocle](https://github.com/zefrenchwan/monocle) | Standard scraping  | webscraper and content analysis | Python, spaCy |

-## Others / In progress / Sounds like fun
+## In progress / good idea to dig on

+Quite busy with Calepin to be honest...

+## Not working on it anymore / Good idea but no more time

 |   Name   |   Topic  |  Use case / Purpose | Technologies |
 |---    |:-:  |:-:  |:-:   |